tww0003/GalahadII_LCD_Linux/README.md

 ### USB Permissions

-First identify/confirm that the GAII device is detected.
+First, identify/confirm that the GAII device is detected.
 Make note of the ID value - 0416:7395 , these are set as the script default but may require changing!

 ```